valericus/scotty/README.md

 Current version is a bit too anthropocentric, as it assumes that coordinates are passed as degrees of latitude and longitude, and distance is calculated in meters, according to [WGS 84](https://epsg.io/4326).
 So distances are calculated correctly only for Earth, but sorting should be more or less correct for any spheroidal planet.
 Kindly let me know if you need support of other planets.

+There are also some difficulties with performance.
+Unfortunately there is no plain and simple way to optimise calculation of distance between two dots on surface, so search of the nearest user has linear difficulty.
+On the other hand, ordinary laptop with i7 CPU without any PostgreSQL fine-tuning handles 100k users for about 320 ms, and that looks acceptable.

 # How to run